Property, ute valued at $420k forfeited after meth raids

 "This forfeiture shows that even after initial termination, police are still looking to target those criminals who are continuing to prey on vulnerable communities and strip them of their assets.

-He said police would continue to target and disrupt groups and individuals that align themselves with them, who profit from the proceeds of crime.
+He said police would continue to target and disrupt groups and individuals that align themselves with them, and who profit from the proceeds of crime.

-O'Brien said anyone who is aware of or concerned about criminal activity in their communities, particularly the sale and supply of methamphetamine, should call the police, either on 105 or anonymously on the 0800 Crime Stoppers line.
+O'Brien said anyone who was aware of or concerned about criminal activity in their communities, particularly the sale and supply of methamphetamine, should call the police, either on 105 or anonymously on the 0800 Crime Stoppers line.